ProfFan/Snap2LaTeX/README.md

 ![](./images/dock-icon.png)

 Click on it and select "Capture" to capture a screenshot of the equation.
 The application will then recognize the equation and display the LaTeX code.
+When the processing is in progress, the icon will turn yellow.

 | Capture | LaTeX |
 | --- | --- |